ducthanh98/ducthanh98-hugo/web/content/posts/aws-sap.md

         + Consolidated billing feature:
             + Consolidated billing across all acounts - single payment method
             + Pricing benefits from aggregated usage
-        + Invited accounts must approve enabling allf eatures
+        + Invited accounts must approve enabling all features
         + Ability to apply an SCP
         + Reserved Instances: All accounts can receive the benefits that are purchased by any another account.
 The payer can turn off reserved instance discount and savings plans discount sharing fr any accounts, including the payer
     - Service Control Policies: